-How do you know when a wood deck needs a simple repair or when you will need a wood deck replacement?
+How do you know when a deck needs a simple repair or when you will need a total wood deck replacement?

 There are some signs that you can look for to answer to the question above.
 What I do when I look at a deck is to inspect the deck thoroughly for general localized damage or for more of a structural damage.
 Localized damage can be from termites if you catch the damage at an early stage or another example is when a spot has been damp from a water hose dripping or a potted plant sitting on the wood deck for a period of time.
 In these cases you can replace only those boards.